caballero03/php-microservice/README.md

 **Step 5)**
-Visit: [http://localhost:8080](http://localhost:8080) for webserver index page
+There is no step 5.
+This is just a skeleton.

-also, visit: [http://localhost:8081](http://localhost:8081) for PHPMyAdmin DB tool
+also, visit: [http://localhost:8091](http://localhost:8091) for PHPMyAdmin DB tool

 ## Subsequent operation